jmathew/vscode-color-them-title-bars/README.md

 # Overview

 Colorize the title bars of your open editors to find them easily in the task switcher.

-Colors are derived from the workspace name.
-This ensures consistency.
+Colors are derived from the workspace name to ensure consistent colors.
 Don't like the chosen color?
 Check your workspace settings file and update the colors as desired.

+Activate by using command 'Color This Top Bar'.
+Or go to settings and turn on 'Apply on Start' to automatically colorize the top bar on start.

 ## Features